caiosantosSTL/docusaurus-notes/docs/sqlite/sqliteCinema.md

 ![pic](../../static/images/pic11.png)

-> We can specify the columns that we want to see.
+> We can especify the columns that we want to see.

 The same logic can be applied to the directors table.